The troubled nation of Zefra needs your help!

 To date, the most frequent White House response has been that "the coalition is in charge on the ground, and we support the coalition".
 But the Truscan and Daloonian immigrants (especially numerous in California and Florida -- key battleground states in the coming election) are demanding stronger US action; other American voices are starting to demand this too.
 The President's political advisors are very concerned about this development especially since these immigrant voters are particularly strong in key states for the coming election campaign.
 In fact, if the President could look particularly decisive over Zefra, and if a breakthrough could be accomplished "on his watch", this could be key to electoral victory in these states, and, as a consequence, nationally.

 The new president of Zefra claims a strong mandate to govern -- 87% of the vote in last month's election.
-But the election went largely unsupervised by the international community (the government of Zefra claimed they could not ensure the personal safety of the international observers, so there were none).
-Consequently, there are suspicions of massive fraud, but little proof.
+But the election went largely unsupervised by the international community (the government of Zefra claimed they could not ensure the personal safety of the international observers).
+So there are suspicions of massive fraud, but little proof.
 However the president claims to the "father of the people of Zefra", with his election results as the evidence.

 He appears prepared to use every available means to embarrass the US government, US forces in the area, and any other organization affiliated with the US.
 The president feels a righteous indignation that foreigners have come to Zefra to solve problems that should been left to the people of Zefra, under their chosen leader (of course!).
 The president will cooperate with CJTF Z in many respects.
 The president, and his backers, see the international funding coming into Zefra with CJTF Z as a source of cash to their allied tribes and clans.
 However, the president feels that CJTF Z is a temporary phenomenon and that Zefrans will have to find a suitable long-term resolution of their own.